When we carry out surface dressing, we usually close the road for safety reasons and a signed diversion will be put in place.

 Help us to help you

-You can help us by following this advice:
+You can help us to complete the job as swiftly and safely as possible by following this advice:

 - please make sure vehicles are not parked on the road during the day while the work is in progress